-After the death of his father, by the aid of the Ameers he sat upon the hereditary throne.
+After the death of his father, by the aid of the Amcers he sat upon the hereditary throne.

 When Sultan Pheroz Shah, having settled Hindoostan and Guzerat, came to take Sind, Jam Babuniyuh, preparing a field of battle, stood up to fight.
-The Sultan remained there three months, but when the inundations, with bad winds, and many musquitoes came, he marched away, going to Puttun in Guzerat.
+The Sultan remained there three months, but when the inundations, with bad winds, and many musquited to the inarched tway, going to Puttun in Guzerat.

-After the rains, having collected many men, he again returned, and fought.
-In short, in that battle Jam Babuniyuh was taken prisoner, and all the people and country of Sind came into the hands of Pheroz Shah.
-When the Sultan returned to Delhi, he took the Jam with him, who remained for a long time in his service, behaving very well; seeing which, the Sultan extended to him his royal kindness, and giving him a royal crown, he placed Sind in his hands again, allowing him to depart.
+After the rains, having collect: tomany men, he again returned, and fought.
+In short, in the private Jam Babuniyuh was taken prisoner, and all the people of a country of Sind came into the hands of Pheroz Shah.
+When the Sultan returned to Delhi, he took the Jam with him, who remained for a long time in his service, behaving very well; seeing h, the Sultan extended to him his royal kindness, and giving him a royal crown, he placed Sind in his hands again, allowing him to depart.
 So he came to Sind, over which he reigned absolute.